ardithyseni/blog-app/README.md

 ## About the project

-Blog App CMS is created and developed by Verona Reshani & Ardit Hyseni
+Blog App CMS is created and developed by Ardit Hyseni

 ###### Running the project
 ```